rivaborn/Kindle-For-PC-Downloader/README.md

 1. Kindle for PC must be in List View and Sorted by Recent, scroll to the bottom of the list
 2. Launch KindleDownloader
 3. Click File Menu and select Kindle Downloader
-4. On the new screen, Click "Select Kindle Book List" button - you now have 3 seconds to move your cursor to the Kindle for PC App, over any title.
+4. On the new screen, Click the "Select Kindle Book List" button - you now have 3 seconds to move your cursor to the Kindle for PC App, over any title.
 The cursor location at the end of 3 seconds will be the point clicked for all ebook downloads.
 5. KindleDownloader will click download about once every 4 seconds
 6. Press F9 to stop the program
 7. KindleDownloader will attempt to download 1000 books each run